Equality Act 2010 – “Not fit for purpose”.

 “Employers and service providers are not afraid to discriminate, knowing that they are unlikely to be held to account.”
 Maria Miller, Chair, Women and Equalities Committee.

-Last year SIA asked our members for their views on the Equality Act.
+Last year SIA asked our members for their views on the Equality Act 2010.
 A big thanks to everyone who responded.
-We built these responses into our written submission to the cross-party Women and Equalities Committee during the evidence-gathering phase of their enquiry in 2018.
+We built these responses into our written submission to the cross-party Women and Equalities Committee during the evidence-gathering phase of their inquiry in 2018.

-Following a year-long enquiry, the Committee has now published its report into the Equality Act 2010, declaring it “not fit for purpose” in today’s society and calling for a “fundamental shift in approach”.
+Following a year-long inquiry, the Committee has now published its report into the Equality Act 2010, declaring it “not fit for purpose” in today’s society and calling for a “fundamental shift in approach”.

 The report argues against relying on an individual approach to enforcing the right to equality, which dates back to the 1960s and 70s.
 Instead, it recommends this is replaced by a new approach providing a proper deterrent and with the teeth to tackle institutional and systemic discrimination.
 While individuals must still have the right to challenge discrimination in the courts, says the Committee, the system of enforcement should ensure that this is only rarely needed, instead of being the standard approach.
 This would clearly require a transformational change in the way that enforcement of the Equality Act is thought about and applied.